a VR Experience

 “Abduction” is a 360 degree stereoscopic 3D animated short that was created as a capstone project while attending SAIT.

 This project presented many challenges.
-Having never taken on a project of this scope, I was afraid I had bitten off more than I could chew.
-I welcomed the challenge.
-With enough experience in 3d modeling, animation, sound editing, and compositing, I knew that all it took was to tackle each aspect one by one.
+Having never taken on a project of this scope, I was afraid I had bitten off more than I could chew, but the challenge was welcomed.
+With enough experience in 3d modeling, animation, sound editing, and compositing, I simply had to tackle each aspect one by one.

-I drafted a story, script, character and environment designs, and a plan on how to execute each.
+I drafted a story, script, character and environment designs, and a plan on how to execute each and got to work.

 Building the characters and environment was one of my favorite tasks.
 Using Zbrush, I modeled the two alien beings.
 Modeling in Zbrush is like using virtual clay for sculpting.
 It’s the industry standard for creating organic assets for film and video games.